Kwasi Poku: Forge FC

 In February 2022, he signed a professional contract with Canadian Premier League side Forge FC.
 He made his debut for his new club on February 16 in a 2022 CONCACAF Champions League match against Cruz Azul.
 Poku scored his first goal on October 9, 2022, in a 1–0 victory over the HFX Wanderers.

 In January 2023, Poku went on trial with Swedish Allsvenskan club BK Häcken.
 In 2023, he played one game on loan with Forge's affiliate Sigma FC in League1 Ontario.
 In later September 2023, he was named the CPL player of the week.
 At the end of the 2023 season, he was nominated for the CPL U21 Player of the Year award.
 In October of the same year, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.

 During the 2024 season, he was moved from his typical left-back position to centre forward, after several injuries to the team's forwards.
 On June 23, 2024, he scored a brace in a 2–1 victory over Valour FC.
 He was named the league's Player of the Month for June 2024.
 On July 10, he scored a backheel goal against Major League Soccer club Toronto FC in a 2–1 victory in the first leg of the 2024 Canadian Championship semi-finals.
 On July 14, he scored another brace in a 2–1 victory over Pacific FC, earning league Player of the Week honours.
 In August 2024, he began to be held out of matches for precautionary reasons, amid transfer interest from foreign clubs.
 At the end of the 2024 season (even though he had already departed the club), he was named the Canadian Premier League's Best Canadian Under-21 Player Award.

 RWD Molenbeek

 On August 21, 2024, Poku transferred to RWD Molenbeek of the Challenger Pro League for an undisclosed CPL-record transfer fee.
 He made his debut on August 23 against Eupen.
 On September 21, he scored his first goals for the club, netting a brace in a 3–0 victory over Jong Genk.
 In January 2025, he underwent surgery for a hip injury, forcing him to miss the remainder of the season.

+Vancouver Whitecaps

+On July 30, 2026, Poku transferred to Major League Soccer side Vancouver Whitecaps FC for an undisclosed amount.
+His contract runs through the 2027-28 season with a club option for 2028-29.